Safety & Performance Tips from Our Sandy, UT HVAC Experts

 When homeowners use candles to ring in the holidays and other special occasions, safety becomes a greater concern.
 In fact, an average of 42 home candle fires are reported each day.

 - Keep candles and tart burners out in the open, at least one foot away from furniture, textiles, and curtains.
 In addition, keep loose clothing and hair away from the flame.

 - Make sure votives, pillars, and taper candles are placed in a ceramic, glass, or metal container so they cannot easily tip over.

 - Do night light candles in your home if oxygen is in use.

 - Consider candle alternatives.
 Many stores carry battery-operated candles with realistic flickering.

 Spicing Up Your Air Filter

 To make your home smell festive without candles, consider adding a scented air freshener to your filter.
-From vanilla cookies to evergreen and cinnamon, Main Street Heating & Cooling can recommend a scented filter option to sweeten the holidays.
+From vanilla cookies to evergreen to cinnamon, Main Street Heating & Cooling can recommend a scented filter option to sweeten the holidays.

 Conserving Holiday Energy

 If you’re like many Sandy and South Jordan homeowners, your kitchen and HVAC system may be working overtime this holiday season as you prepare food and welcome guests.

 - Give your furnace a break.
 If you’re hosting a gathering, remember that body heat and oven use generate a good deal of warmth on their own.
-Turn off your HVAC system for the day—and save more money for holiday gifts!
+Turn off your HVAC system for the day—and have more money for holiday gifts!